leobeosab/RyanWise.Me/content/about/_index.md

 date = "2020-6-6"
 +++

-## Intro
 Hi!
 I'm Ryan, a software engineer with a focus on security, performance and clean design.
 If any of my projects interest you and you have questions or want something similar made for you please reach out to me!
-I can be reached on Twitter or email.
+I can be reached on [Twitter](https://twitter.com/ride_faster) or [email](mailto:ryan@ryanwise.me).

 ## Experience
 * 4 years of professional programming experience since graduating high school in 2016